jackocnr/intl-tel-input/README.md

 Type: `Function` Default: `null`
 Allows the creation of hidden input fields within a form to store the full international telephone number and the selected country code.
 It accepts a function that receives the name of the main telephone input as an argument.
 This function should return an object with `phone` and (optionally) `country` properties to specify the names of the hidden inputs for the phone number and country code, respectively.
 This is useful for non-Ajax form submissions to ensure the full international number and country code are captured, especially when `nationalMode` is enabled.

 ***Note**: This feature requires the input to be inside a `<form>` element, as it listens for the `submit` event on the closest form element.
-Also note that since this uses `getNumber` internally, firstly it requires the `utilsScript` option, and secondly it expects a valid number and so will only work correctly if you have used `isValidNumber` to validate the number before allowing the form submit to go through.
+Also note that since this uses `getNumber` internally, firstly it requires the [utils script to be loaded](#loading-the-utilities-script), and secondly it expects a valid number and so will only work correctly if you have used `isValidNumber` to validate the number before allowing the form submit to go through.

 ```js
 intlTelInput(input, {